Explore more blogs

 Here are several ideas:

-• Card 📝 Write a handwritten note.
+• Card 📝 Write a handwritten note or thank you letter for a personal touch.

 • Small gift 🎁 Offer a unique gift donated by a local business.